2018–19 Martyr's Memorial A-Division League

-The 2018–19 Martyr's Memorial A-Division League (Nepali: शहीद स्मारक ए डिभिजन लीग २०७५) season, also known as Pulsar Martyr's Memorial A-Division League for sponsorship reasons, was the 42nd edition of the Martyr's Memorial A-Division League since its establishment in 1954-55.
+The 2018–19 Martyr's Memorial A-Division League (Nepali: शहीद स्मारक ए डिभिजन लीग २०७५) season, also known as Pulsar Martyr's Memorial A-Division League for sponsorship reasons, was the 42nd edition of Nepal's Martyr's Memorial A-Division League since its establishment in 1954-55.
 A total of 16 teams competed in the league.
 The season began on 29 September 2018 and concluded on 8 January 2019.
-It was the first top-division league held in the country since the 2015 National League due to aftermath of the 2015 Nepal earthquake.
-On 16 September 2018, it was decided that there will be no relegation, however the two bottom-placed teams would have two and one points deducted, respectively, in the following season.
+It was the first edition of the top-division league held in the country since the 2015 National League due to the aftermath of the April 2015 Nepal earthquake.
+On 16 September 2018, it was decided that there will be no relegation during this edition, though the two bottom-placed teams would have two and one points deducted, respectively, in the following season.

 Manang Marshyangdi Club, the defending champions, successfully defended their title on 28 December with two games to spare.

 Teams

 A total of 14 teams, all based in the Kathmandu Valley, contested the league.
 Four teams from other parts of Nepal -- Jhapa XI, Morang XI, Lumbini F.C. and Far Western F.C. -- were initially supposed to participate in the league announced for 2017.
 The teams had previously participated in the 2015 National League.

 Six teams, that did not participate in the 2015 league, made their comebacks in the league after participating in the 2013-14 season.
 They were Friends Club, Himalayan Sherpa Club, Jawalakhel Youth Club, Machhindra Football Club, Sankata BSC and Saraswoti Youth Club.

 As there was no season in the previous year, teams from two editions of the Martyr's Memorial B-Division League were promoted into this season.